Empirical Bayes large-scale multiple testing for high-dimensional binary outcome data: Bounding , , and

 Last, using that $0 < w\beta(u) < 1$ for $\{u:|u - m/2| \in (m \nu, m\xi)\}$,

 which we used $1 - w > 1/2$ for a sufficiently large $n$.
-Using the same argument as in the proof of Lemma \ref{lem:ub-m2}, the summation part in the last display can be bounded by \eqref{pf:m1-ub-4-1}, and thus, we have
+To bound the upper bound in the last display, one can use the same argument as in the proof of Lemma \ref{lem:ub-m2}, then the summation part in the last display can be bounded by \eqref{pf:m1-ub-4-1}, and thus leads to

 If $\mu \geq \xi/K$ for some fixed $K > 0$, then